-Alexandra, known to her family as Alix, was born in 1872, the daughter of Louis IV, Grand Duke of Hesse and by Rhine and Princess Alice, a daughter of Queen Victoria.
+Alexandra, also known as Alix, was born in 1872, the daughter of Louis IV, Grand Duke of Hesse and by Rhine, and Princess Alice, a daughter of Queen Victoria.
 When she was six years old, tragedy struck the family in the form of diphtheria.
-One of her sisters died as did her mother who had nursed the entire family through the illness.
-After that the children frequently spent time in England with their Grandmother Queen Victoria.
+One of her sisters died as did her mother, who had nursed the entire family through the illness.
+After that, the children frequently spent time in England with their grandmother Queen Victoria.
 Victoria was particularly fond of Alix and closely oversaw her upbringing.

-In 1904, Alix gave birth to her son named Alexei, but almost immediately joy turned to dread as it became clear that Alexis suffered from haemophilia.
-From this point forward Alix’ almost singular focus became her son – looking for cures and methods to alleviate his pain and hiding his illness from the general public.
-With no knowledge of the true situation, Alix’ failure to play the traditional role of Empress added to the Russian people’s distrust of her.
+In 1904, Alix gave birth to her son named Alexei, but almost immediately, joy turned to dread as it became clear that Alexis suffered from haemophilia.
+From this point forward, Alix’s almost singular focus became her son – looking for cures and methods to alleviate his pain and hiding his illness from the general public.
+With no knowledge of the true situation, Alix’s failure to play the traditional role of Empress added to the Russian people’s distrust of her.

-Alix’ insistence on following Rasputin’s advice, and Nicholas’ inability to oppose his wife resulted in Rasputin’s murder in December 1916 by a group of noblemen and exacerbated the conditions that led to the Russian Revolution.
+Alix’s insistence on following Rasputin’s’s advice, and Nicholas’ inability to oppose his wife resulted in Rasputin’s’s murder in December 1916 by a group of noblemen and exacerbated the conditions that led to the Russian Revolution.
 In March 1917, Nicholas was forced to abdicate.

 Alix and her family were initially held in captivity in the Urals in some comfort.
 They hoped to be offered asylum by Nicholas’ cousin King George V, but political considerations in England caused King George and/or the Prime Minister to back away from this plan.
 Later they were moved to Ekaterinburg which was home to a more radical group.